 Human rights protections continue to apply during a pandemic.
 Here in the ACT, the Human Rights Act 2004 and the ACT Discrimination Act 1991 provide a framework for how you should be treated in an emergency.
 Under the Human Rights Act, rights can only be limited in a way that is reasonable and justifiable, and public authorities must consider and act compatibly with human rights when making decisions.
 The Discrimination Act prohibits discrimination in certain areas of life, including employment and provision of goods and services, based on protected attributes such as disability, age, or family or carer responsibilities.

-As part of the current lockdown measures, the ACT’s Chief Health Officer (CHO) has issued a number of public health directions aimed at limiting and controlling the spread of COVID‑19.
+As part of the lockdown and on-going COVID-19 measures, the ACT’s Chief Health Officer (CHO) has issued a number of public health directions aimed at limiting and controlling the spread of COVID‑19.
 Many of these measures necessarily involve restrictions on the human rights of Canberrans.
-Lockdown measures that engage human rights include quarantine requirements for people who have been diagnosed with COVID-19; restrictions on leaving your home other than for essential reasons; controls on visiting residential aged care facilities; closure of non-essential businesses; and limitations on the number of people at indoor and outdoor gatherings, including at residential premises.
+COVID-19 measures that engage human rights include quarantine requirements for people who have been diagnosed with COVID-19; restrictions on leaving your home other than for essential reasons; controls on visiting residential aged care facilities; closure of non-essential businesses; and limitations on the number of people at indoor and outdoor gatherings, including at residential premises.
 Failing to obey these directions without reasonable excuse can be penalised by fines of up to $8000 for individuals or an infringement notice penalty of $1000 (or $200 for non-compliance with a face mask direction).
 As such, public health directions have given police and other authorised officials significant discretion in their implementation and in deciding whether an excuse for non-compliance is reasonable.

 You can also make a complaint to the Commission if you think you have been treated unfavourably because of an attribute protected under the Discrimination Act.